 Built-in Free Arm

-The Singer M1500 is not a heavy-duty sewing machine, so don’t expect it to go into beast mode when you sew denim or canvas.
-It does have an extra high presser foot lift to accommodate thicker fabrics, but again, this is not its intended full-time use.
+The Singer M1500 is NOT a heavy-duty sewing machine, so don’t expect it to go into beast mode when you sew denim or canvas.
+It does have an extra high presser foot lift to accommodate thicker fabrics, but again, this is NOT its intended use.

-If you want to occasionally mend jeans, go for it.
-Make sure you’ve chosen the right needle and thread, and use the handwheel over the seams so you don’t break your needle.
+Now, if you want to occasionally mend jeans, go for it.
+BUT, make sure you’ve chosen the right needle and thread, and use the handwheel over the seams so you don’t break your needle.

-If your sole purpose in purchasing this sewing machine is to sew on multiple layers of thick fabric (even bulky quilts), I’d recommend a heavy-duty sewing machine instead.
+If your sole purpose in purchasing this sewing machine is to sew on multiple layers of thick fabric (even bulky quilts), I recommend a heavy-duty sewing machine instead.
 I love my Singer 4423 heavy-duty sewing machine.
-I always thought my regular sewing machine was pretty good, but I had NO IDEA what a heavy-duty sewing machine could master until I got one!

 The Singer Warranty

 Nothing in life is guaranteed, and every once in a while you’ll get a dud sewing machine.
 If this is the case, you can take advantage of the Singer warranty.

 This is a 25/2/90 warranty.
 You can read more in the warranty document at Singer.
 Basically, everything is covered for 90 days with free labor, a lot of stuff is covered for 2 years but with labor paid by you, and only the machine head is covered for 25 years.

 And, if you aren’t impressed by this warranty, it’s fairly comparable to many other sewing machine manufacturer warranties.